PowerMops/powermops-site/src/routes/pmops/Reference-8.md

 `lock: MyMod`

-You will also need to lock the module if you get the address of somewhere in the module &mdash; an object, say &mdash; and need to use the address again later.
-If the module isn\'t locked, it may move in the heap in the meantime or be removed altogether, so that the address won\'t be valid any longer.
+You will also need to lock the module if you get the address of somewhere in the module --- an object, say --- and need to use the address again later.
+If the module isn't locked, it may move in the heap in the meantime or be removed altogether, so that the address won't be valid any longer.
 When you are finished with the module, remember to unlock it thus:

 `unlock: MyMod`